Marloxo/Tower-Defense-Game/Documentation/Guide.md

 - Then Creates a rotation with the specified forward and upwards directions From the Vector3
 - Next step transform lookRotation rotation to Angles (x,y,z)
 - And Use `Quaternion.Lerp()` Method for Enhancement to smooth the move from one state to another
-- Finally rotate the turret (or the specific part of turret) with the results directions on Y axis
+- Finally, rotate the turret (or the specific part of turret) with the results directions on Y axis

 - PS : `OnDrawGizmo()` used to show in game mode window the range of the turret